the-colony/rsrf/README.md

 *`Please note that this is a draft spec and represents work in progress.
 We celebrate all comments and every attempt to assist us during the definition period`*

-RSRF is an easy to use format for electronic receipts.
+RSRF is a proposal for an easy to use format for electronic receipts.
 It was created to encourage and facilitate the creation and exchange of electronic receipts.

+Please note that the principal design goal for the format is simplicity.
+We do not want to create an all-encompassing format allowing for every edge-case in communicating electronic data between sellers and their customers.
+For that we already have standards for Electronic invoices that are far more intricate and complex.

 ## Example receipt